-Most people outside of Norway think Christmas time here must be really magical, snow everywhere, colourful lights, reindeer strolling along the streets, and of course, Lapland is the home of Santa Claus, right?
+Most people outside of Norway think Christmas time here must be really magical, winter markets, snow everywhere, colourful lights, reindeer strolling along the streets, and of course, Lapland is the home of Santa Claus, right?

 The reality, as you shouldn't be surprised to learn, is quite different!
-Here are just some of the Norwegian Christmas traditions I've learned about over the last three years.
+Here are just some of the Norwegian Christmas traditions I've learned about over the last years.

 The Norwegian Santa Claus

+First up folks, sorry to say but, there's no such thing as Santa Claus!
 But seriously, the real Santa Claus lives in Rovaniemi, Finland.
 The Santa Claus Village tells the story as follows:

 When Santa Claus declared Rovaniemi as his hometown, he told how his home at Ear Mountain (Korvatunturi) was revealed at the beginning of the last century and how this closely guarded secret spread the world over.
 In order to retain the privacy of his secret location, the Elf folk decided to build a place where Santa could meet people from near and far at the Northern Arctic Circle.